pvelayudhan/ccm_benchmate/docs/contributing.md

 If you want to contribute to someone else's code please create a pull request unless you are actively working with that person.
 The tagged person will then review the code and will approve or edit as they see fit.
-Save for the simplest of taskt please keep the discussion within the issues section so we all know what's going on.
+Save for the simplest of tasks, please keep the discussion within the issues section so we all know what's going on.

 I'm excited to work with you all on this project and sorry for the wall of text.
 I hope this was not all boring for you and it will be a good learning experience for all of us.
 Please let me know if you run into git issues and need